ang-zeyu/infisearch/docs/src/search_configuration.md

     // Id of input element to attach the search dropdown to
     inputId: 'morsels-search',

-    // Optional, by default, this is 8 for mobile devices and 10 otherwise
-    resultsPerPage: 10,

     // Mandatory, by default - base url for sourcing .html / .json files
     sourceFilesUrl: 'http://192.168.10.132:3000/source',